tjhrulz/GPMDP-Plugin/README.md

+#A WIP plguin for Rainmeter that is an enhanced version of the nowPlaying plugin that comes with rainmeter
-#A WIP plguin for Rainmeter being built for my Monstercat Suite documentation for other skins and examples will come once functionality is finished
+This is being built for my Monstercat Suite documentation for other skins and examples will come once functionality is finished
 Current state - unfinished pseudocode

 #Planned Features
 Duplication of the NowPlaying plugin
 Support for GPMDP